bytechefhq/bytechef/README.md

 While it doesn't do much beyond generating a random integer, it does  demonstrate how a `TaskHandler` works. a `Task` instance is passed as  an argument to the `TaskHandler` which contains all the Key-Value pairs of that task.

-The `TaskHandler` is then responsible for executing the task using this input and optionally returning an output which can be used by other pipeline tasks downstream.
+The `TaskHandler` is then responsible for executing the task using this input and optionally returning an output which can be used by other workflow tasks downstream.

-# Pipelines
+# Workflows

-Piper pipelines are authored in YAML, a JSON superset.
+Piper workflows are authored in YAML, a JSON superset.

-Here is an example of a basic pipeline definition.
+Here is an example of a basic workflow definition.

 ```
 name: Hello Demo